Location: 17 Wesgħa tal-Mużew, Ir-Rabat, Malta

 The Project, for our intentions, aims to establish the extent of the roman archaeological landscape in which the Domus sits.
 Furthermore we hope to determine a possible role of the Domus in that landscape including is place in the Roman settlement and agricultural function of the region as well as its significance to the Roman settlement at Melite.
 We also hope to answer a number of broader questions we have regarding links of the Domus and the surrounding structures to local trade, including the possibility of the Roman use or control of earlier Phoenician trade structures.
 Our project, though only in the field for short research and excavation seasons, will continue to work on the data and materials from our research year round.
 The proposal that is being drawn up will include thorough processes and procedures for the protection and conservation of the site after the field season has concluded as well as a rigorous publication expectation.

-Cost: 1,200 euros per week, 4,000 for all 4 weeks.
 Costs include 4 star accommodation, 2 meals each day, transport to/from site, and free access to Heritage Malta sites and lecture on various aspects of archaeological excavations methods archaeological science and digital archaeology.
+Costs of 2024 season are yet to be determined.

 Period(s) of Occupation: Roman Imperial period - Early Medieval